razorpay/razorpay-pod/README.md

 ## Installation | Docs

 ### Note:
-If your integrating this on OBJC please replace the line
+If your integrating this on Objective-C please replace the line
 ```
 #import <Razorpay/Razorpay.h>
 ```